 Tip #6 - Avoid using copyrighted music

 If you use copyrighted music without obtaining proper permission and licensing from the concerned artist, your video will be taken down and you could face legal action for copyright infringement.
 Licensing music can be expensive, especially if it’s a popular track.
-So your best bet to avoid copyright claims on your video is to choose music that is either in the public domain, royalty free or listed under a Creative Commons license.
-Read on to learn how each of these work.
+So your best bet to avoid copyright claims is to choose royalty-free music for videos that is either in the public domain or listed under a Creative Commons license.
+Read on to learn how each of these works.